opencog/atomspace/opencog/matrix/README.md

 problem is to obtain statistics for these pairs, and to manipulate them in various ways.

+A common theme in machine learning are "vectors of data": a vector of numbers can be associated to some object, and one is interested in classifying these vectors in some way; e.g. by using Principal Component Analysis (PCA), Singular Value Decomposition (SVD), K-means clustering, and so on.
+Vectors are buried in essentially all neural-net type algorithms.
+But - this is key: a collection of vectors can be viewed as a matrix.
+Entries in the matrix are (row, column) pairs.

+The code in this directory exposes portions of the atomspace as pairs, or as a matrix, or as a collection of vectors, depending on how you want to think about it.
+It implements the low-level code for this access, so that high-level algorithms can be implemented on top of it: so that they can grab that data, do things with it, and write it back.
+It provides a "window" onto a portion of the atomspace, and everything seen through that "window" looks like vectors, like one big matrix.

 That is, the structure of interest are ordered pairs `(x,y)` of atoms (that is, where `x` and `y` are atoms), along with any values attached to such pairs.
 The primary value of interest is an observation count